vramanavar1/seed-webapi/README.md

     b) vramanavarDockerRegistry: Connection to Docker Hub Registry
     c) kubeConnection: Connection to Kubernetes Cluster

+    NOTE: Point the above three connections to your sources (Code Repository, Docker Registry and Kubernetes Cluster).
+If you rename the service connection; then have the same names used in azure-pipelines.yml file.

     Pipeline is structured as below

     1. Uses "ubuntu-16.04" Hosted-Agent